ImportRandom0/Past-Jobs/README.md

 - Thank you for reading! feel free to contact me at "w_ns" on discord -
 -More Information:
-- I began my coding journey four years ago, starting with simple Python programs aimed at boosting productivity.
+I began my coding journey six years ago, starting with simple Python programs aimed at boosting productivity.
 As my skills progressed, I delved into exploring cheats in both Lua and Python.
 However, my interests later shifted towards the field of encryption, and I became quite fascinated by it.
 This led me to create my own LuaU obfuscator, LuaOP.
 Eventually, I decided to venture into game development, where I worked on several small games.

-- One significant opportunity came my way when I joined the development team of a larger survival game called Flare.
-The game gained popularity and became a big success.
-Unfortunately, it was later subjected to a copyright strike, which I believe was initiated by another game developed in Rust.
-Nevertheless, I didn't let this setback discourage me.

-- Driven by my passion for AI and its potential to enhance productivity, I transitioned into creating several AI-based programs tailored to excel and various coding tasks.
+Driven by my passion for AI and its potential to enhance productivity, I transitioned into creating several AI-based programs tailored to excel and various coding tasks.
 These programs aimed to streamline processes and improve efficiency in both data manipulation and general coding tasks.

-- Despite exploring various fields, I found myself continuously drawn to the Roblox development ecosystem.
-Recently, I embarked on a new game development project with a partner named BrickRP.
-I'm excited about the prospects of this collaboration and the opportunities it presents.
+Despite exploring various fields, I found myself continuously drawn to the Roblox development ecosystem.
+Recently, I have embarked on new game development project’s and have been working on many survival games.
+I'm excited about the prospects of future collaboration and the opportunities it presents.

-- Thank you for keeping up with my journey!
+Thank you for keeping up with my journey!
 I'm constantly seeking new challenges and ways to leverage my coding skills, and I'm looking forward to what the future holds.